eNKay2408/freeCodeCamp-Projects/README.md

 - **Purposes**: View World Cup 2014, 2018 match results and data analysis queries.

 ## Salon Appointment Scheduler - Stage 03
 - **Introduction**: Welcome to eNKay's salon service.
-Here I have prepared the script and you can feel free to schedule it
+Here I have prepared the script and you can feel free to schedule it.
 - **Skills**: PostgreSQL, Bash Script, Interaction.
 - **Purposes**: Allows user to interact to schedule salon appointment.

+## Periodic Table Database - Stage 04
+- **Introduction**: I ran into some difficult SQL questions and made mistakes while using Git.
+But luckily, I got over it.